Data Source Hooks

 Make a network request

-In addition to hook properties, configuring a hook to make network requests support the following parameter:
+In addition to hook properties, configuring a hook to make network requests supports the following parameter:

 payload